SagarDhoot/dynamic_js/README.md

 # Dynamic JS Scraper

 Dynamic JavaScript scraper for modern web applications.
-It uses a real browser to load targets, trigger user-like interactions, and capture JavaScript files loaded at runtime.
-Built for bug bounty and web security recon where JS is lazy-loaded or injected dynamically and missed by passive crawling.
+It uses a real browser to load targets, trigger user-like interactions, and capture JavaScript files at runtime.
+Designed to run reliably on VPS environments for bug bounty and web security recon where JS is lazy-loaded or dynamically injected and missed by passive crawling.

 A Playwright-based tool for **dynamically discovering JavaScript files** from modern web applications.